5 Approaches to Project Management to Reduce Technical Debt

 In addressing deliberate tech debt, you should have a plan in place to get rid of it when you can.
 Agile project development might not work for this approach.
 Keep track of this debt so that the specific tech debt can be addressed before it turns into accidental or outdated tech debt over time.

-Accidental or outdated code debt is extremely common when a brand rushes a design and neglects to improve it.
-If a brand wants to just push out a quick mobile app, then they might not care to reduce technical debt or they might fail to account for repairing tech debt once the app is up and running.
+Accidental or outdated code debt is extremely common when a brand rushes a design and neglects to improve it, or when they push out a quick mobile app without accounting for repairing tech debt once the app is in production.

 Other times, the design is outdated and the system needs to be reconfigured.
 If the design is flawed, then the team needs to go back into the code to make it workable.
 Or, if a team wants to insert a new function, then the code would need to be fixed as well.